2i2c-org/team-compass/projects/managed-hubs/support.md

 This is connected with [the 2i2c FreshDesk account](https://2i2c.freshdesk.com/), and is a central place for all support-related requests.

 Many requests may be immediately resolved via a quick action or response to the community representative.
-However, if a request requires consultation with the team, first open a thread in the {guilabel}`#support-freshdesk` Slack channel, and if necessary open a backlog issue or a .
+If a request requires consultation with the team, then:

+- Open a Slack thread in the {guilabel}`#support-freshdesk` channel to discuss with others.
+If we need to track a work item to resolve the ticket over time, then:
+- Open a GitHub issue with the {guilabel}`support` label, and add it to our Sprint backlog.

 (support:issues)=
 ### Support issues